 Meydenbauer Theater: The downtown Bellevue theater also boasts a beautiful and traditional Nutcracker ballet and hosts many other holiday musical performances will be shown throughout the month of December.
 Check the website for performance schedules.

 Other theatrical performances:

 Zoolights in Tacoma and Wildlights in Seattle: See sparkling light displays of animals and other landmarks as you stroll through these zoos.
-November 24- January 1, every evening.
+November 23- January 5, in the evening.
 Zoolights is at the Point Defiance Zoo in Tacoma.
 Wildlights is at the Woodland Park Zoo in Seattle.

 Ice Skating in Bellevue Downtown Park: Enjoy ice skating outdoors, in the park! $14, includes skate rental.
 Discount for Bellevue College students and children 8 & under, $10.
-November 24-January 15, check the website for hours.
+November 23-January 13, check the website for hours.

-Gingerbread Village in Seattle: Local architecture firms design and bake incredible gingerbread creations that are on display at the Sheraton Seattle Hotel from November 21-January 1.
-Visit anytime, free admission.
+Gingerbread Village in Seattle: Local architecture firms design and bake incredible gingerbread creations that are on display at the Sheraton Seattle Hotel from November 20-January 1.
+Check website for viewing hours, free admission.